External Privacy Statement

-Visitors, in accordance to the Secure-24 visitor policy, accessing Secure-24’s offices or Data Centers will have the following information collected:
+Visitors, in accordance with the visitor policy, accessing our headquarters or data centers will have the following information collected:

 Types of Personal Information that may be Collected and Methods of Collection – Vendors, Contractors, and Suppliers

-In addition to the above information, Secure-24 may also collect additional information from either the individual or their employer in order to facilitate communication (e.g. additional phone numbers, time zone the individual is in, etc.) and to identify and provide proof of identity (e.g. PIN numbers, pass phrases, manager’s name, etc.) for the individual.
-To comply with Export Controls, Secure-24 may retain the information outlined in the above section to facilitate regular scans for Vendors, Contractors, and Suppliers.
+In addition to the above information, we may also collect additional information from either the individual or their employer in order to facilitate communication (e.g. additional phone numbers, time zone the individual is in, etc.) and to identify and provide proof of identity (e.g. PIN numbers, pass phrases, manager’s name, etc.) for the individual.
+To comply with Export Controls, we may retain the information outlined in the above section to facilitate regular scans for vendors, contractors, and suppliers.

-The Secure-24 customer portal uses “Session” cookies for storing information about user activities during that browser session so the server can keep track of options the user chose, decide what page they should see next, and otherwise help make the site useful to the user.
+Our customer portal uses “session” cookies for storing information about user activities during that browser session so the server can keep track of options the user chose, decide what page they should see next, and otherwise help make the site useful to the user.
 These session cookies are destroyed when the browser is closed.

 Use of Audio, Video, Image, and Teleconference Recording

-During the course of business, Secure-24 may create and retain digital recordings or images for specific use cases such as phone calls to the service desk, images for entrance to an office or data center, video recordings of people in the offices or data centers, and teleconference meetings.
-Secure-24 creates recordings of audio and / or visual information during these events for business purposes of quality assurance, record-keeping / documentation, protection of assets, incident prevention, and / or security / legal / contractual obligations.
+During the course of business, we may create and retain digital recordings or images for specific use cases such as phone calls to the service desk, images for entrance to an office or data center, video recordings of people in the offices or data centers, and teleconference meetings.
+We create recordings of audio and/or visual information during these events for business purposes of quality assurance, record-keeping/documentation, protection of assets, incident prevention, and/or security/legal/contractual obligations.
 Recordings shall only be retained for as long as required for business use.
 Data subjects are informed of audio recording in the automated greeting for calls to the service desk.
-Data subjects are notified of video surveillance and recording through signs posted at the entrances to Secure-24 offices and data centers.
+Data subjects are notified of video surveillance and recording through signs posted at the entrances to our offices and data centers.
 Data subjects are notified of teleconference meeting recordings through a flashing “recording in progress” icon, audio announcements, system announcements, or meeting invite messages.

 Personal information will be:

-1. Used only for the purposes identified in the notice and only if the individual has provided implicit or explicit consent, unless a law or regulation specifically requires otherwise.
+- Used only for the purposes identified at collection or in the notice and only if the individual has provided implicit or explicit consent, unless a law or regulation specifically requires otherwise.

-Secure-24 acknowledges that individuals have the right to access the personal information that we maintain about them.
-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his query to PrivacyNotice@secure-24.com.
-If requested to remove data, we will respond within a reasonable timeframe.
+We acknowledge that individuals have the right to access the personal information that we collect and maintain about them.
+An individual who seeks access, or who seeks to correct, amend, or delete data under the right to erasure, should direct his query to [email protected].
+If requested to remove data, we will respond within 30 days.

 Choice and Consent

-Secure-24 shall offer individuals the opportunity to choose (opt out) whether their Personal Information is (1) retained for the purpose of a potential or existing business relationship, (2) to be disclosed to a third party or (2) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
-For Sensitive Personal Information, Secure-24 will give individuals the opportunity to affirmatively or explicitly (opt out) consent to the use of their information or the disclosure of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
-Secure-24 shall treat Sensitive Personal Information received from an individual the same as the individual would treat and identify it as Sensitive Personal Information.
-The consequences of not providing consent is the inability of the requestor to access certain information and a lack of exchange of appropriate services between Secure-24 and the requester, which is also subject to terms of any existing agreements between the parties.
-If there are any additional consequences for refusing to provide personal information or of denying or withdrawing consent to use personal information known to Secure-24, individuals will be informed of this when the personal information is collected.
+Secure-24 shall offer individuals the opportunity to choose (to opt-in or opt-out) whether their Personal Information is (1) retained for the purpose of a potential or existing business relationship, (2) to be disclosed to a third party, or (3) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+For Sensitive Personal Information, Secure-24 will give individuals the opportunity to affirmatively or explicitly (opt-out) consent to the use of their information or the disclosure of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+We shall treat Sensitive Personal Information received from an individual the same as the individual would treat it.
+The consequence of not providing consent is the inability of the requestor to access certain information and a lack of exchange of appropriate services between us and the requester, which is also subject to terms of any existing agreements between the parties.
+If there are any additional consequences for refusing to provide personal information or of denying or withdrawing consent to use personal information, individuals will be informed of this when the personal information is collected.

 Onward Transfers / Disclosures to Third Parties

 Personal information collected by Secure-24 shall be disclosed to third parties only for the purposes described in the notice, and for which the individual has provided implicit or explicit consent, unless a law or regulation specifically requires or allows otherwise.
-Secure-24 shall ensure that any third party vendor / sub-contractor for which Personal Information scoped to the European Union may be disclosed subscribes to the EU-US and Swiss-US Privacy Shield, and third parties who have legal agreements with Secure-24 protect personal information in a manner consistent with the relevant aspects of Secure-24 privacy policies or other specific instructions or requirements and are subject to law providing the same level of privacy protection as is required by SCCs.
-We shall take remedial action in response to misuse of personal information by a third party vendor / sub-contractor to whom the Secure-24 has disclosed such information.
-Prior to disclosing Personal Information to a third party for purposes other than which it was originally collected or subsequently authorized by the individual, we shall notify the individual of such disclosure and allow the individual the choice (opt out) of such disclosure.
-In cases of onward transfer to third parties (vendors/subcontractors) of data of EU and Swiss individuals received pursuant to EU-U.S. and Swiss-U.S. Privacy Shield and/or SCCs, Secure-24 is liable unless Secure-24 proves that it is not responsible for an event giving rise a potential damage.
+We shall ensure that any third party vendor/sub-contractor we have procured for which Personal Information scoped to the European Union may be disclosed enter into legal agreements subject to appropriate safeguards (SCCs).
+Third parties who have legal agreements with us shall protect personal information in a manner consistent with the relevant aspects of our privacy policies or other specific instructions or requirements and are subject to law providing the same level of privacy protection as is required by SCCs.
+We shall take remedial action in response to misuse of personal information by a third-party vendor/sub-contractor to whom we have disclosed such information.
+Prior to disclosing Personal Information to a third party for purposes other than which it was originally collected or subsequently authorized by the individual, we shall notify the individual of such disclosure and allow the individual the choice (opt-out) of such disclosure.
+In cases of onward transfer to third parties (vendors/sub-contractors) of data of EU, UK, and Swiss individuals received pursuant to EU-U.S. and Swiss-U.S. Privacy Shield and/or SCCs, Secure-24 is liable unless Secure-24 proves that it is not responsible for an event giving rise a potential damage.

 Law Enforcement and National Security Requests

-Secure-24 shall take reasonable steps to protect the Information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
-Secure-24 has put in place appropriate physical, electronic and managerial procedures to safeguard and secure the Information from loss, misuse, unauthorized access or disclosure, alteration or destruction.
-Further, Secure-24 requires that employees keep customer information confidential.
-Secure-24 cautions its customers and website visitors that no medium of communication, including the Internet, is entirely secure.
-Accordingly, Secure-24 cannot guarantee the security of Information on or transmitted via the Internet and is not responsible for loss, corruption or unauthorized acquisition and use of personal information provided to our website, or for any damages resulting from such loss, corruption, unauthorized acquisition or unauthorized use.
+We shall take reasonable steps to protect the Information from loss, misuse and unauthorized access, disclosure, alteration, and destruction.
+We have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the Information from loss, misuse, unauthorized access or disclosure, alteration, or destruction.
+Further, we require that employees keep customer information confidential.
+We caution our customers and website visitors that no medium of communication, including the Internet, is entirely secure.
+Accordingly, we cannot guarantee the security of information on or transmitted via the Internet and is not responsible for loss, corruption or unauthorized acquisition and use of personal information provided to our website, or for any damages resulting from such loss, corruption, unauthorized acquisition or unauthorized use.

-Individuals are responsible for providing Secure-24 with accurate and complete personal information, and for contacting Secure-24 if correction of such information is required.
-Secure-24 shall only process Personal Information in a way that is compatible with and relevant for the purpose for which it was collected or authorized by the individual.
-To the extent necessary for those purposes, Secure-24 shall take reasonable steps to ensure that Personal Information is collected and maintained so that it is accurate, complete, current and reliable for its intended use.
+Individuals are responsible for providing us with accurate and complete personal information, and for contacting us if correction of such information is required.
+We shall only process Personal Information in a way that is compatible with and relevant for the purpose for which it was collected or authorized by the individual.
+To the extent necessary for those purposes, we shall take reasonable steps to ensure that Personal Information is collected and maintained so that it is accurate, complete, current, and reliable for its intended use.

-Secure-24 shall, upon request, allow an individual access to their Personal Information for data that is collected by Secure-24.
+We shall, upon request, allow an individual access to their Personal Information for data that we have collected.
 Personal information will be provided to the individual in a concise, transparent, intelligible, and easily accessible form, in a reasonable timeframe, and at a reasonable cost, if any.
-Requests for Personal Information that is owned by a client will be routed to the appropriate customer privacy representative.
+Requests for Personal Information that is controlled by a customer will be routed to the appropriate customer privacy representative.
 We will assist customers with such requests pursuant to the Master Service Agreement (MSA) or Statement of Work (SOW).

-Secure-24 shall, upon request, allow individuals to update, correct, amend or delete personal information held and controlled by Secure-24 except where the burden or expense of providing access would be disproportionate to the risks to the privacy of the individual in the case in question or where the rights of persons other than the individual would be violated.
+We shall, upon request, allow data subjects to update, correct, amend or delete personal information held and controlled by us, except where the burden or expense of providing access would be disproportionate to the risks to the privacy of the individual in the case in question or where the rights of persons other than the individual would be violated.
 If practical and economically feasible to do so, Secure-24 shall provide such updated or corrected information to third parties that previously were provided with the individual’s personal information.